 But why did certain pen and ink cuties float my boat, while others, like Wonder Woman, do nothing?
 Today, it suddenly hit me.
 It wasn’t what they looked like that turned my head, but who they dated.
 Namely, guys like me.
 For instance:

-5: Jessica Rabbit (Who Framed Roger Rabbit?)
-Okay, maybe this one had something to do with looks.
+5: Jessica Rabbit (Who Framed Roger Rabbit) Okay, maybe this one did have something to do with looks.
 She was, after all, the first cartoon girl I’d seen with real bazoongas.
 But look who she was married to…

 You can’t say that was a physical attraction.
 In one scene, Eddie asks Jessica what she sees in Roger.
 She famously replies ‘He makes me laugh.’
 For guys who realized early on that they’d never score a touchdown, land the leading role, or take a hill in battle, it’s nice to know that some redheads go for the funny type.

 4 & 3: Betty Cooper and Veronica Lodge (Archie Comics) Okay, now I have to go dip my eyes in Lysol after doing a Google image search of Betty and Veronica (see paragraph two).
 But the cute duo have been chasing Archie Andrews since the 1940s.
 Oh, Archie, why do you waste your time on prissy Veronica when it’s obvious that tomboyish Betty is the one for you?

 Now let’s look at the guy they’re both fighting over.

 A guy who wears checkered pants and a bow tie to high school.